Other Magic

 Accordingly, the question also arises about the Dreamer.

-Since for the Interworld the categories of separateness, time, and space make no sense, the Gnostic myth calls this subjective component of the Interval “aeons” or “eternities,” emphasizing their transcendental character.
-At the same time, three forms of relationship between these transcendental dreamers and the dream/Interval are distinguished (in fact, analogues to these forms or layers of dreaming can also be found in descriptions of “ordinary dreams”):
+Since for the Interworld the categories of separateness, time, and space make no sense, the Gnostic myth calls this subjective component of the Interworld “aeons” or “eternities,” emphasizing their transcendental character.
+At the same time, three forms of relationship between these transcendental dreamers and the dream/Interworld are distinguished (in fact, analogues to these forms or layers of dreaming can also be found in descriptions of “ordinary dreams”):

 At the highest level, the dreamers are more primary than the dream, and all possibilities of objectness are generated by these subjects; that is, one may say that the dream is simply a product of the dreamer, while space and possibility proceed from aeonic forces.
 This level is called the “Divine Octoad” and is the “possibility of possibilities,” the source of all subsequent potentials.